The World According to Yaphet Kotto

 The actor discusses curse words, religion and almost working with Al Pacino

-Welcome back to “The World According To …” a new series in which we solicit advice from people who are in a position to give it.
-Our newest installment is Yaphet Kotto, whose career is a highlight real of television and film; over more than a half-century, he’s played a Marine on Hawaii Five-O, a Bond villain (Live and Let Die), Idi Amin (Raid on Entebbe), an FBI agent in Midnight Run, and, perhaps most famously, a gruff police lieutenant on Homicide: Life on the Street.
-At 79, he’s entertaining a number of projects, but with a stipulation: “I refuse to play any more police officers.”
+Kotto’s career was a highlight reel of television and film gigs; over more than a half-century, he played a Marine on Hawaii Five-O, a Bond villain (Live and Let Die), Idi Amin (Raid on Entebbe), a member of Ellen Ripley’s original crew in Alien, an FBI agent in Midnight Run, and, perhaps most famously, a gruff police lieutenant on Homicide: Life on the Street.
+At 79, he was still entertaining a number of projects, but with a stipulation: “I refuse to play any more police officers.”
 Just off a bout of the flu, the actor talked to InsideHook about prayer, his favorite Jewish novelist and the afterlife.

 What makes you happy?

 My children make me happy.
 My daughter is an attorney, graduated from Georgetown.
 My son is a police officer.
 They’re all struggling, of course, but they didn’t cause me too much grief.
 When they’re happy, I’m happy; when they’re not happy, then I’m not happy.
 Money, success, people calling my name when they see me walking down the street—Hey, Yaphet!
 I don’t care about that stuff.
 It’s all so transitory.

 What’s the most interesting place you’ve visited?

 There is a lot of African history to Spain — the Carthiginians in North African Morocco!
 So many buildings, so many castles and streets and statues that Africans built are still standing there.
 If you are a student of African history, don’t get on a plane to Africa.
 Go to Spain, and you will see so much of what the Africans did.
 The history of Africa is in Spain.

 Do you have a favorite curse word?